backdrop-contrib/nodeaccess/README.txt

 Node Access Module

-(Hopelessly out of date)

 This module allows you to manage permissions for nodes by role and user.
 In other words, it implements per node access control for users and groups.
 With this module, you can restrict access to any individual node without having to use taxonomy.
 You can assign permission to view, edit or delete each individual node by user or role.
-Once enabled, a 'grant' tab will appear on node pages.
+Once enabled, a 'grant' tab will appear on node edit pages.
 You can click this and assign permissions for that node.

 INSTALLATION:

-Put the module in your drupal modules directory and enable it in admin/modules.
+Put the module in your Backdrop modules directory and enable it in admin/modules.

 I would strongly recommend backing up your database before installing this module...